Mastering Task Prioritisation: The P0-P4 Framework

 No Visibility of Outstanding Work

 Paper lists only show one day at a time.
 What will happen on a future date is unknown.
-There is no way of telling that next Thursday, for example, you are going to be flat out.
+There is no way of knowing that next Thursday, for example, you will be flat out.

 Messy

 With a paper system, tasks get crossed off, rescheduled, and shuffled around.
-This obscuring what you need to focus on today and making your diary look unprofessional is not good.
+This obscures what you need to focus on today and makes your diary appear unprofessional, which is undesirable.

 No Progress Tracking

-Paper alone cannot analyze time spent on tasks, spot workflow patterns, or identify recurring time-wasters.
+Paper alone cannot analyse time spent on tasks, spot workflow patterns, or identify recurring time-wasters.
 Missing this data limits your ability to improve your operations.

 Pain to Share Priorities